Financial Assistance While Waiting on Disability

 Public Assistance: Get Financial Help While Waiting for Disability

-Previously known as "welfare," public assistance (called General Assistance or General Relief in some areas) is a state-run program that pays a limited amount of benefits (cash) to people in need who don't have children.
+Previously known as "welfare," public assistance is a state-run program that pays a limited amount of benefits (cash) to people in need who don't have children.
 The amount of the benefit and how long it can be paid varies widely by state and even county.
+In some states, it's called General Assistance or General Relief.

 If you've filed for SSI benefits, you might be able to get cash assistance while waiting for SSI through the Interim Assistance Reimbursement (IAR) program.
 (IAR isn't available if you've only applied for SSDI.)
-The IAR program is essentially a short-term loan that you'll be expected to repay from your SSI back pay.
+The IAR program is essentially a short-term loan that you'll be expected to repay from your SSI back pay, if you're approved.

-Once your SSDI or SSI benefits are approved, Social Security will repay the IAR and then send you any remaining back pay you're owed.
+Once your disability benefits are approved, Social Security will repay the IAR and then send you any remaining back pay you're owed.
 To qualify, your state agency must believe you're likely to get SSI benefits, because if Social Security denies your SSI disability claim, you don't have to pay the loan back.

 Temporary Assistance for Needy Families (TANF)